 The first disassembly of a weapon with DU oxide at Pantex occurred in 1961 (BWXT Pantex 2004, p.
 2-10).
 The number of disassemblies at Pantex is classified.
-Prior to 1980, approximately 10 disassemblies were performed for maintenance or quality control per year per weapons program at Pantex.
+Prior to 1980, approximately 10 disassemblies were performed for maintenance or quality control per year per weapons program at Pantex [55].
 Table 5-9 lists the number of weapons retired from use throughout the DOE complex.
 Weapons can be retired without being disassembled but the trends over time should be similar, although what is not shown in or inferable from the table are the numbers of partial disassemblies that resulted in refurbishing of weapons.
-From 1961 to 1965, most disassemblies were performed at the Medina and Clarksville plants (BWXT Pantex 2004, p 2-19), and from 1966 to 1975, disassemblies were performed at Pantex and the Iowa Army Ammunition Plant.
+From 1961 to 1965, most disassemblies were performed at the Medina and Clarksville plants (BWXT Pantex 2004, p.
+2-19), and from 1966 to 1975, disassemblies were performed at Pantex and the Iowa Army Ammunition Plant.
 One can infer from the table that the annual number of disassemblies at Pantex for the years before 1980 was probably somewhat less than the number for the period from 1980 to 1989.
-In addition, before about 1980 nuclear weapon disassembly operations were generally free of contamination.
-However, because the documentation of the number of disassemblies and partial disassemblies and the contamination levels are not specifically available, it is favorable to the claimant to assign unmonitored workers an intake that is the same as that from 1980 to 1993 in accordance with the worker's risk potential from Table 5-2 (lognormal, median, GSD = 3).
+In addition, before about 1980 nuclear weapon disassembly operations were generally free of contamination [56].
+However, because the documentation of the number of disassemblies and partial disassemblies and the contamination levels are not specifically available, it is favorable to claimants to assign unmonitored workers an intake that is the same as that from 1980 to 1993 in accordance with the worker's risk potential from Table 5-2 (lognormal, median, GSD = 3) [57].

 A few small sets of uranium urinalysis results were found with analysis dates ranging from February 1963 to March 1967.
 Although the dates and circumstances for the samples (e.g., routine or post-accident) were not found, the 34 results were analyzed as a group assuming a lognormal distribution and coworker analysis methods presented in Analysis of Coworker Bioassay Data for Internal Dose Assignment (ORAUT 2005).
-The median excretion rate was 0.375 dpm/d with a GSD of 4.1.
-Considering that the circumstances of the sampling are not known, this excretion rate compares reasonably well with the median excretion of 0.188 dpm/d assuming chronic intake for the large group of samples collected in 1990.
+The median excretion rate was 0.375 dpm/d with a GSD of 4.1 [58].
+Considering that the circumstances of the sampling are not known, this excretion rate compares